Lebanese diaspora: History

-There are also other large Lebanese communities elsewhere in South America, including Argentina, Colombia, Paraguay and Venezuela.
-Many Lebanese have also been settled for quite some time in the United States, Australia, France, Canada, the United Kingdom, South Africa and in the European Union member states.
-In addition, sizable populations exist in the United Arab Emirates and Singapore, as well as West Africa, particularly Ivory Coast and Ghana.
+Besides Brazil, there are also large Lebanese communities in Argentina, the United States, Canada, Australia, New Zealand, the United Kingdom, Germany, Norway, and in the European Union member states.
+In addition, sizable Lebanese populations also exist in the United Arab Emirates and Singapore, as well as West Africa, particularly Ivory Coast and Ghana.

-A law passed in 2008 permitted Lebanese abroad to vote in Lebanese elections, starting in 2013.
+A law which was passed in 2008 permitted Lebanese abroad to vote in the Lebanese elections beginning in 2013.